fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 In discussions with PAT and RET it became clear that they do not intend to compile and run development versions of the Fusepool P3 platform on their own.
 To make sure they can test the platform on a regular base and give feedback to the developers, the Fusepool P3 team provides a public version of the platform[^sandbox].
 This version is used by the Fusepool P3 team, PAT and RET and in 2015 also by other stakeholders which will be involved with the project.

 It is also important to make sure that developers can run their own versions of the platform.
 But not everyone wants to compile the whole stack on his own; for that reason the Fusepool P3 team decided to use continuous integration[^ci] tools available on the Github platform, which are using Travis CI[^travisci] in the background.
 New releases of the software are automatically built by Travis CI and made available as binary on Github.

+One of the feature requests by PAT and RET is to make it easy to discover and source data from CKAN open data portals into Fusepool P3.
+Within Q2 we will evaluate the complexity of this feature and implement it if feasible.

 ## References